Goodbye To The Mexican Pizza -- A Fan Favorite That Had To Die

 I love Taco Bell’s Mexican Pizza.
 For 20 years, this cult-classic menu item has been part of my standard order (add nacho cheese, of course).
-Living in Southern Calfornia — where great Mexican food abounds — I buy them more often than I could possibly justify.
+Living in Southern California — where great Mexican food abounds — I buy them more often than I could possibly justify.
 I even made the dish in a recent cooking competition on Twitch.

 So when the company announced that the Mexican Pizza would be discontinued last week, I planned on writing a big, dorky ode to this fan-favorite.
 A love letter to those flaky fried tortillas.
 An affectionate eulogy to the silky red sauce.
 I was all set to gush about how the dish was basically a nacho without any of the nacho’s ingredient distribution problems — offering equal amounts of beans, beef, cheese, sauce, and crunch in every bite.